Atlantis-Software/offshore-docs/queries/query.md

 ## Query Language

-Waterline exposes a normalized language for finding records no matter which data store the records live in.
+Offshore exposes a normalized language for finding records no matter which data store the records live in.
 The following options are available on all `find` and `findOne` queries.

 Each option will return an instance of the deferred object used to create the query so each option